 #10 Nusa Lembongan

-Nusa Lembongan is one of the the three epic islands including Nusa Penida.
+The awesome island Nusa Lembongan is one of the three epic islands, including Nusa Penida.
 If you are visiting Nusa Penida, I would highly recommend staying overnight at Nusa Lembongan.
 You can also check out the Manta ray snorkelling here on this amazing island.
 You can expect to find cheap places to stay here along with cheap food.

-You could also go a little more higher class in the hotels if you are on a more luxury holiday.
+You could also go a little higher class in the hotels on a more luxuriousry holiday.

 #11 Giri Putri Cave

-This epic place on Nusa Penida is Definitely worth a visit.
-You will have to have a sarong to enter the cave, but you can pick one up for 10,000 rupiah each.
-You will make your way up some temple upstairs when you enter this cool cave.
+This epic GirPutriri cave on Nusa Penida iy worth a visit.
+A sarong is needed to enter the cave, but you can pick one up for 10,000 rupiahs each.
+You will go up to some temple upstairs when you enter this cool cave.
 You will then probably be blessed by a local man, by a blessing I mean he will be throwing water on you.

-Don’t estimate the size from what you see when you entering the cave.
+Don’t estimate the size from what you see when entering the cave.
 It’s surprisingly a big cave.
-I think we reached towards the end of prayers.
-You should find out from a local the time of the ceremonies that happen there.
+I think we reached the end of prayers.
+You should find out from a local the time of the ceremonies.
 This would be pretty cool to watch.